[−][src]Struct gstreamer_check::harness::Harness

 ) -> Result<FlowSuccess, FlowError>

-Transfer data from the src-Harness
+Transfer data from the src-Harness to the main-Harness.
+Similar to

 gst_harness_push_from_src, this variant allows you to specify how many cranks